 Also be sure to keep your interview process quick.
 Top talent will either get swooped up by other companies, or may lose interest.
 One factor that’s completely out of your control, however, is timing.
 Some individuals will begin to look for a new job with a negative triggering event, like a fight with their boss.
 That’s the right time to reach out.
 But if you wait a few days and the conflict blows over, you may have lost your window.

-If you're tired of candidates not contacting you back, and want to give Bright Recruiter a try, sign up for a free trial.
-Bright allows you to automatically source candidates which are the best fit for your job description, and our tool has seen a 50% response rate because all of our candidates have actively searched for a job within the past 30 days.
-The trial offers full functionality to view resumes and get full contact information for each candidate you’re interested in speaking to, so you really have nothing to lose.
-Sign up now!
+If you're tired of candidates not contacting you back, you should give Bright Hiring Solutions a try by signing up here.
+Bright allows you to automatically source candidates which are the best fit for your job description from the 7.5 million+ people who visit Bright each month, and our tool has seen a 50% response rate because all of our candidates have actively searched for a job within the past 30 days.